Quickstart: Create an Azure SQL Database single database

 In this quickstart, you create a single database in Azure SQL Database using either the Azure portal, a PowerShell script, or an Azure CLI script.
 You then query the database using Query editor in the Azure portal.

 - An active Azure subscription.
 If you don't have one, create a free account.

 Create a single database

-Under Resource group, select Create new, enter myResourceGroup, and select OK.
+For Resource group, select Create new, enter myResourceGroup, and select OK.

-Under Database details, for Database name enter mySampleDatabase.
+For Database name enter mySampleDatabase.

 - Server admin login: Enter azureuser.

 - Password: Enter a password that meets requirements, and enter it again in the Confirm password field.

 - Location: Select a location from the dropdown list.

 Leave Want to use SQL elastic pool set to No.